Create and run setup.py

 Click OK when ready.
 IntelliJ IDEA creates setup.py and opens it in the editor.

 Note that IntelliJ IDEA creates the setup.py file with the limited set of the arguments.
 You might want to manually add the rest of the needed details.
-Refer to the Python Packaging User Guide for more details about setup.py arguments.
+For more information about setup.py arguments, refer to the Python Packaging User Guide.

 When you work with any project that comes setup.py, you can run some tasks to build, install, and distribute packages described within the setup.py file.
 IntelliJ IDEA helps you create the command-line sequence of the following format: